How To Join

 Q: Do I have to buy my own uniform?

 A: No. The Canadian Forces loan complete uniforms to Cadets, and Cadets are expected to take good care of their uniform.
+Once a cadet leaves the program, we ask that they uniform be washed and returned to the Corps.

 Q: If I don't pay to join Cadets, then who pays?